 Bring enough drinks/snacks

 I always make sure to bring some food, snacks and water on the train.
-Although hi speed trains have a little catering compartment, these are usually a little pricier.
+Although hi speed trains have a little catering compartment, these are usually pricier.
 So it’s a way of saving money.
 Also, you don’t want to get hungry and not having anything to eat.
 Nobody wants to arrive hangry (angry because you’re hungry) at your destination.
 Don’t kill your own vibes.

 I never wear jeans whenever I am travelling.
 It’s so uncomfortable.
 You don’t constantly want to be focused and annoyed about the fact that your jeans is so tight as you’ll be sitting for a while.
 I usually wear either a dress or big knit + leggings.